Empaths and highly sensitive people detect things in human behavior that others miss.

 Empaths are ultra-sensitive.
 They pick up on microscopic cues in body language more than other people do.
 By nature, they are more finely attuned to people’s behavior than to their words.
 And they can recognize when people are wearing a mask, even when it’s very convincing.

-But inauthenticity, in general, is a problem for empaths and highly sensitive people.
+But inauthenticity, in general, is a problem for highly sensitive people and empaths.
 In part, because it requires an inauthentic response, which is extremely draining and exhausting for them, and in part because interaction that’s artificial just seems pointless.

 The following kinds of fake behavior might cause problems in interactions with empaths and highly sensitive people:

 People are friendly for self-interested reasons

 You know the type.
 The kind of person who walks into a room and launches into their very own PR campaign.
 They’re friendly to everyone and everyone reacts well to them.